libp2p/docs/content/concepts/transport.md

 1. Transport layer: TCP runs on top of the IP layer to provide a reliable byte stream.
    - TCP provides a reliable, bidirectional connection between two end systems.
-2. Secure communication layer: A TLS handshake runs on top of TCP to, establishing an encrypted and authenticated connection.
+2. Secure communication layer: A TLS handshake runs on top of TCP to establish an encrypted and authenticated connection.
    - Standard TLS over TCP requires 3-RTT.
 A typical TLS 1.3 handshake takes 1-RTT.
 3. Application layer: HTTP runs on a secure transport connection to transfer information and applies a stream muxer to serve multiple requests.